CLI Reference - KMIP

 Flags

--c, --capability: Required, Access capability (see command description for supported values)
+-c, --capability: Required, access capability (see supported values above)

--n, --name: KMIP client name (either name or id are required)
+-n, --name: KMIP client name (either name or client-id is required)

--i, --client-id: KMIP client ID (either name or id are required)
+-i, --client-id: KMIP client ID (either name or client-id is required)

-The default Akeyless Vault behavior is that the write commands (generate secrets) are performed to the main region of Akeyless Vault, while the read commands (fetch secrets) are performed on the nearest region to you, in order to minimize latency.
+The default Akeyless Vault behavior is that the write commands (generate secrets) are performed in the main region of Akeyless Vault, while the read commands (fetch secrets) are performed in the nearest region to you to minimize latency.

-If you wish to change that, in order to work only with the master region, please add
+If you wish to change that and work only with the main region, please add

 optimize_dns_disable=true in the settings file.